EnzoPoint/Self-Bot/README.md

 # Self-Bot
-Is just my selfbot discord
+Is just my selfbot discord (that tell just insert it into my personal account discord) With 20+ commands (no anti-ban is this project)